 We’d heard rumblings of the HTC HD2 being in short supply, and now Vodafone has confirmed it will no longer stock the mega-screened Windows Mobile device, ditching it ahead of a raft of new launches next year.

 We’ve had official word from Vodafone on the fate of the HTC HD2 this afternoon, with a spokesman stating “We are not re-stocking the HTC HD2 for general consumer sales once current stock runs out.
 We have had a massive amount of interest in it, and our initial stock sold out quickly.
-Subsequent deliveries have been used to fulfil backorders, but we are not looking to re-stock the device.”
+Subsequent deliveries have been used to fulfill backorders, but we are not looking to re-stock the device.”

 Explaining the move, our man at Vodafone said the HTC HD2 didn’t have a place in its line-up, purely because of other devices edging it out in the coming months.
 And, yes, the iPhone on Vodafone was mentioned.